Net-Http-OData/Net.Http.OData/README.md

 ## Installation

-Install the nuget package `Install-Package Net.Http.OData` or `dotnet add package Net.Http.OData`
+Install the nuget package `dotnet add package Net.Http.OData` or `Install-Package Net.Http.OData`

 ## Entity Data Model

-The Entity Data Model describes the entitites in the OData service, the classes are in the namespace `Net.Http.OData.Model`.
+The Entity Data Model describes the entitites in the OData service, the classes are in the namespace `[Net.Http.OData.Model](https://github.com/Net-Http-OData/Net.Http.OData/wiki/Net.Http.OData.Model)`.

-See the [Entity Data Model](https://github.com/Net-Http-OData/Net.Http.OData/wiki/Entity-Data-Model) page in the wiki.

 ## Query

-The Query classes describe an OData Query request, the classes are in the namespace `Net.Http.OData.Query`.
+The Query classes describe an OData Query request, the classes are in the namespace `[Net.Http.OData.Query](https://github.com/Net-Http-OData/Net.Http.OData/wiki/Net.Http.OData.Query)`.

+Also see:

-* See the [Query](https://github.com/Net-Http-OData/Net.Http.OData/wiki/Query) page in the wiki for details of the classes.
+* [Parsing Query Options](https://github.com/Net-Http-OData/Net.Http.OData/wiki/Parsing-Query-Options) for details of how to parse the `ODataQueryOptions` class.
-* See the [Supported Query Syntax](https://github.com/Net-Http-OData/Net.Http.OData/wiki/Supported-Query-Syntax) page in the wiki for details of the OData query syntax supported by the library.
+* [Supported Query Syntax](https://github.com/Net-Http-OData/Net.Http.OData/wiki/Supported-Query-Syntax) for details of the OData query syntax supported by the library.
-* See the [Parsing Query Options](https://github.com/Net-Http-OData/Net.Http.OData/wiki/Parsing-Query-Options) page in the wiki for details of how to parse the `ODataQueryOptions` class.

 ### Supported .NET Versions

 The NuGet Package contains binaries compiled against:

+* .NET Standard 2.0
 * .NET Framework 4.5
-* .NET Standard 2.0

 To find out more, head over to the [Wiki](https://github.com/Net-Http-OData/Net.Http.OData/wiki).